JudeRiley/Three_Trios_Azhar_Jude/README.md

 To run the game go into terminal and type
 "java -jar hw7.jar [player1] [player2]", examples below.

-Example: java ThreeTriosMain 'player1' 'player2', in place of player1 and player2, you can do any combination of "human" "strategy1" "strategy2".
+Example: java -jar hw7.jar 'player1' 'player2', in place of player1 and player2, you can do any
+combination of "human" "strategy1" "strategy2".
 Strategy1 refers to flip most cards strategy and strategy2 refers to the go for corners strategy.